The last Prince of Neuchâtel

 This family had governed the county of Neuchâtel since 1504.
 After her death, the three estates of Neuchâtel chose the Prussian Protestant King Frederick I (1688-1740) as their Prince.

 Neuchâtel has been Protestant since 1530, and Berlin was much further away than Paris.
 Moreover, Bern wanted to curb the influence of the French king.

-The Prussian king protested and even threatened to intervene.
+The Prussian king protested and even threatened to intervene military.
 However, he had to deal with uprisings and unrest in his kingdom.

-The King had two allies in the canton: the patriciate of Neuchâtel, which had always benefited from the Prussian military careers and economic relations, and the valley of La Sagne in the Jura.
+The King had a might ally in the canton, however. the patriciate of Neuchâtel, which had always benefited from the Prussian military careers, trade and economic possibilities.